 With a little digging, I soon discovered these New York native’s alternative rock roots run deep and also extend across influences from Alice in Chains to Yo-Yo Ma.
 Maybe it shouldn’t come as a surprise to hear vocalist Larissa Vale’s voice soar skyward with conviction and Kyle Hawken’s brilliant guitar riffs saturate every track on Endless.
 If I sound like a giddy teenager its because I really believe Larissa’s and Kyle’s unique sound and songwriting have hit all the right notes here.
 The album grabs your attention quite early, in fact its opening track Affliction builds and boils over to what we can expect from the rest of the album.
 Blind and Valkyrie are strong standouts, but my favourite tracks are My Resolve and Calamity.
 The album’s most surprising song is Still I Remember, an example of the absolute trust and rapport Vale and Hawken’s have with each other as collaborators, an accumulation of six years of some of their most honest and difficult experiences.

-I recently wrote these words in my review for Black Satellite’s debut album and my stance on the matter remains uncompromised.
-Equally impressive is the uncompromising drive and candor of my current guest Larissa Vale, frontwoman of alt-rock band Black Satellite.
+I recently wrote these words in my review for Black Satellite’s debut album and my stance on the matter remains the same.
+That said, I recently reached out to Larissa Vale, frontwoman of alt-rock band Black Satellite.
 Here’s what we talked about.

 How does it make you feel that you know you have fans as far as Australia?